PrefectHQ/prefect/docs/tutorial/workers.md

 8. **Would you like to push this image to a remote registry? (y/n):** Select `n` for now; we can keep this image local.

 !!! tip "Disable interactive mode"
     You can disable interactive mode during `prefect deploy` by passing in the `--no-prompt` flag, e.g. `prefect --no-prompt deploy -n my-deployment-name`.
-Alternatively, you can enable the prompts by passing in the `--prompt` flag.
+Alternatively, you can enable it by passing in the `--prompt` flag.
 This can be used for all `prefect` commands.
 To disable interactive mode for all `prefect` commands, set the `PREFECT_CLI_PROMPT` setting to 0.

 Prefect will now build a custom Docker image containing your workflow code that the worker can use to dynamically spawn Docker containers whenever this workflow needs to run.
 Try it out: